vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 3. It is not recommended to include multiple email addresses in the `RUA` and `RUF` tags.
 As a best practice, each tag should be limited to no more than two addresses, as some providers may ignore additional entries when sending DMARC reports. **My advice** is to limit this to **one address** whenever possible.
 If you do need to include more than one, you should format it like this: `rua=mailto:dmarc-reports@example.com,mailto:dmarc@example.com;`

-4. DMARC External Validation for `RUA`/`RUF`: If you want to send DMARC reports to a domain different from your own, the receiving domain must explicitly authorize this by configuring a DNS record.
+4. DMARC External Validation for `RUA`/`RUF`: If you want to send DMARC reports to an external domain, the receiving domain must explicitly authorize this by configuring a DNS record.
 This ensures that email providers recognize the recipient as an authorized destination for the reports.
    - For example, if you’re sending reports to `example.com`, that domain must create the following TXT record: `yourdomain.com._report._dmarc.example.com`, with the value: `v=DMARC1;`
-   - DMARC monitoring providers, like Valimail, handle this automatically or use wildcard records on their end.
+   - DMARC monitoring providers, such as Valimail and Mailhardener, handle this automatically by using a wildcard on their end, for example `*._report._dmarc.in.mailhardener.com` for Mailhardener.

 ### Other DMARC recommendations
 - The policy must omit the `pct` tag, or it must have a value of `100` (Obsolete DMARC [RFC 7489](https://www.rfc-editor.org/info/rfc7489/))